johnbillion/wp-crontrol/readme.txt

 == Description ==

 WP-Crontrol lets you take control over what's happening in the WP-Cron system.
+See my series on [Taking control of WP-Cron using WP-Crontrol](http://scompt.com/archives/series/taking-control-of-wp-cron-using-wp-crontrol) for usage ideas.

 == Installation ==